nbogojevic/midea-beautiful-air/README.md

 ## Air Conditioner Data

-The following air conditioner data is accessible via library:
+The following air conditioner data is accessible through this library:

 * on/off switch (boolean, can be set)
 * target temperature(celsius, can be set)